gojimmypi/wolfssl-examples/ESP32/TLS13-ENC28J60-server/README.md

 # wolfSSL TLS 1.3 ENC28J60 Server Example

-This TLS1.3 example expands the [Expressif ENC28J60 Ethernet Example](https://github.com/espressif/esp-idf/tree/master/examples/ethernet/enc28j60)
+This TLS1.3 example expands the [Espressif ENC28J60 Ethernet Example](https://github.com/espressif/esp-idf/tree/master/examples/ethernet/enc28j60)
 to create a wolfSSL TLS1.3 TCP Server to a wolfSSL TLS1.3 TCP client to connect.

 To open this solution in Visual Studio with the VisualGDB extension, see the [Solution File]()